 Test and tag is the most widely accepted way to demonstrate that this duty has been met.

-Why Test and Tag Is Still Used
+Why Test and Tag Is Still Required

 Although not written as a single mandatory rule, test and tag remains the industry standard method of compliance because it provides: